DouglasFreshHabian/Cheatsh33ts/README.md

 install the community-sourced cheatsheets the first time you run `cheat`.

 ## About the Cheat Tool: 🔧
-The cheat tool allows users to create and view interactive cheatsheets for frequently used commands.
+The `cheat` tool allows users to create and view interactive *cheatsheets* for frequently used commands.
 It's especially useful for system administrators and developers who need quick reminders of command options without digging through documentation.
-To learn more about using cheat, creating your own cheatsheets, and customizing color schemes, check out the official GitHub page: 🔗 [cheat](https://github.com/cheat)
+To learn more about using `cheat`, creating your own *cheatsheets*, and customizing color schemes, check out the official GitHub page: 🔗 [cheat](https://github.com/cheat)

 ## Installing Cheat:✔️